 In May 2020, the Tennis Channel ranked Serena Williams as the greatest female tennis player of all time.

-In July 2020, The Guardian polled its readers to determine the greatest female tennis player of the past 50 years, and Graf was the clear favorite.
+In July 2020, The Guardian polled its readers to determine the greatest female tennis player of the past 50 years, with Graf being the clear favorite.

 In 2021, the WTA rebranded, resembling the men's tournament series, and also providing extra simplicity for fans and consumers.